 The capture ELISA (Figure 5.1) was used to screen mouse antibody production and to screen hybridoma cells.
 Unless otherwise stated, all steps were performed using 50 μl of each reagent with a reaction period of 1 hour at room temperature.
 Between each step, the ELISA plate (96 U bottom plates, Starstedt, Australia) was washed 5 times with washing buffer (TropBio, Townsville, Australia).

 PAbs were diluted at 1 in 80 and added to each well.
 This was then incubated overnight and washed once with TEN buffer (TropBio, Townsville, Australia).
-The plates were blocked using 150 μl post-coating buffer (TropBio, Townsville, Australia).
+The plates were blocked using 150 μl post-coating buffer (TropBio, Townsville, Australia) for 1 hour.
+Antigen was added to the ELISA plate wells and incubated.
 Either cell culture fluid or mouse serum was then added to the plates and incubated.
 ABTS was added and incubated prior to determining the intensity of colour formation using an ELISA plate reader (Labsystems, Multiscan EX).